cloudfoundry-incubator/eirinix/README.md

 ### Services

-When running the service inside a pod, you can advertize the webhook to kubernetes with a service reference.
+When you expose the webhook server through a service, you can advertize the webhook to kubernetes with a service reference.

 You can do that by specifying a `ServiceName` instead: